 Steps you need to take when you have finished your minor/elective:

-In case you are doing a minor at Leiden University, grades will automatically be registered in your uSis account.
+o In case you did a minor at Leiden University, grades will automatically be registered in your uSis account.
 You only need to send the OSC an e-mail to ask if they can add the minor to your elective space, so it can ultimately also be listed on your diploma.

 Please first always take a look at the e-guide of your minor/elective.

 In case you can’t find the answer in the e-guide or if the e-guide has not been published yet, you can always send your general questions to email@example.com.